Company culture doesn’t stop at the office door. The way employees travel says a lot about their organization’s values.

 Do they fly business class or coach?
 Stay at the Ritz or the Ramada?
 Maybe the answer depends on the seniority of the employee in question.
 Or maybe it doesn’t: though some companies tie travel allowances to job title, others treat everyone equally.

 There’s no single style of travel management that would be right for every organization.
 But no matter whether a company’s travel policy is generous or thrifty, informal or strictly enforced, it has a real effect on the employee experience.

-More than 80% of all employee spending is related to business travel.
+More than 80 percent of all employee spending is related to business travel.
 Costs adds up, one trip at a time.
 Travel and entertainment (T&E) is typically the second or third largest controllable expense category, behind payroll and rent.
-Aberdeen Associates estimate that T&E accounts for 8-10% of total expenses, meaning business travel has a material impact on a business’ bottom line.
+Aberdeen Associates estimate that T&E accounts for eight to ten percent of total expenses, meaning business travel has a material impact on a business’ bottom line.